Alignak-monitoring-contrib/alignak-backend/docs/tools.rst

 Tools
 =====

-With the backend, some tools has been added and can help you in some cases.
+With the backend, some tools have been added and can help you in some cases.

 This is the list: